mengtingchen/tunnel-try-on-page/README.md

 ```
 @article{xu2024tunnel,
   title={Tunnel Try-on: Excavating Spatial-temporal Tunnels for High-quality Virtual Try-on in Videos},
   author={Xu, Zhengze and Chen, Mengting and Wang, Zhao and Xing, Linyu and Zhai, Zhonghua and Sang, Nong and Lan, Jinsong and Xiao, Shuai and Gao, Changxin},
-      journal={arXiv preprint},
+  journal={arXiv preprint arXiv:2404.17571},
   year={2024}
+}
 ```

 # Website License